Is a Whole House Humidifier The Right Choice For You?

 Furthermore, as the National Institutes of Health points out, dry air may actually help facilitate flu outbreaks: “This dry period is not a requirement for triggering an influenza outbreak, but it was present in 55-60% of the outbreaks we analyzed, so it appears to increase the likelihood of an outbreak…” While the dry air may not cause a flu outbreak, scientists believe it helps in the transmission because warm, humid air does not appear to be conducive to virus growth.
 Therefore, home humidifiers are key components in improving the air quality of your home and health.

 GreenBox: Your Whole House Humidifier Experts!

 At GreenBox Heating & Air, we have the necessary equipment to reduce the amount of dry air circulating through your home during the winter months.
 Our team of certified, licensed professionals are here to help Central Kentucky with all of your humidifier and air quality concerns.
-Call us today at 859-278-0281 or you can request HVAC service on our website to schedule your free estimate or if you have any questions about what kind of humidification system is best for you and your family!
+Request HVAC service on our website to schedule your free estimate or if you have any questions about what kind of humidification system is best for you and your family!